 This is a 1/2-year statistics and 1/2-year calculus class.
 Statistics is taught in the 1st semester.
-The student will be introduced to various graphical displays of both univariate and bivariate data.
+Students will be introduced to various graphical displays of both univariate and bivariate data.
 They will explore normal distributions and touch upon binomial and geometric distributions.

-They will develop skills to accurately gather data through randomization while eliminating bias.
+Students will develop skills to accurately gather data through randomization while eliminating bias.
 Statistics will end with the development of the confidence interval and one variable hypothesis testing.
-In Calculus, the students will develop and work through limit ideas, both algebraically and graphically.
-They will discover the various uses/applications of the derivate, setting the groundwork for the algebraic and graphical ideas of integrals.
+In Calculus, the students will develop and work through limits, both algebraically and graphically.
+They will discover the various uses/applications of the derivative, setting the groundwork for the algebraic and graphical ideas of integrals.